Subject list :

 It is important to define a “FAIL” in these tests.
 I define failure as the point the pole would keep on bending till it was L shaped.
 This is generally because the tubing has kinked.
 It must be remembered that before (this definition of) failure is reached the pole has already passed the point where it will “return to perfectly straight” when the load is removed.

 As expected all poles failed right above the top bracket clamp point, that's where the pole is obviously under maximum stress.
-As an interesting sidelight, if you ever have a pole with a "dint" in the side, even quite a deep one, it is never going to fail there unless the "dint" is right above the top bracket clamp*.
+As an interesting sidelight, if you ever have a pole with a "dint" in the side, even quite a deep one, it is never going to fail there unless the "dint" is exactly at the point of the top bracket clamp*.
 And if it's a straight pole that would never be the case anyway because you could just use the pole round the other way !

 * A pole will never fail below the top mount (i.e. between the two support points of the bracket) even if very badly dented.